 Live Love Laugh.
 This was the necklace that jumped out at me.
 A silver chain with three small pendants hanging on it.
 Live.
 Love.
 Laugh.
 I had to have the necklace, because that is what I was trying to remember to do.
 That is how I knew I wanted to be.
 That is what I knew I had every reason to be.
 As sad and disappointed as I was, I knew that I had every reason to live and love and laugh.
 And I knew I would feel better if I started to really live and love and laugh.
 It’s a kind of “act as if.”
 I might feel sad but if I acted as if I felt better, if I found a reason to live and love and laugh, I would feel better.

 I bought the necklace and I’ve worn it throughout the years.
 It’s always been a reminder to me.
-I fastened the necklace around my daughter’s neck three years ago when she headed to Tanzania to climb Kilimanjaro.
-I liked to think of her with that part of me always next to her, and I like to think of her with that reminder – to live, to love, and to laugh.
+I fastened the necklace around my older child’s neck three years ago when they headed to Tanzania to climb Kilimanjaro.
+I liked to think of them with that part of me always next to them, and I like to think of them with that reminder – to live, to love, and to laugh.

 I still offer myself this simple reminder when I get caught up in things that matter so much to me in a moment, but that maybe don’t matter so much in the long run.
 How can I live more?
 How can I love more?
 How can I laugh more?
 I think this is always a good reminder, a good challenge, for me.
 I can get caught up in little things that can “ruin” my day, or I can live and love and laugh.